 online black art is moving from instagram to bitmapping

-New Museum and digital arts organisation Rhizome have come together to explore how the internet and black identities intersect in intriguing, meaningful ways.
+New Museum and digital arts organization Rhizome have come together to explore how the internet and black identities intersect in intriguing, meaningful ways.
 Titled New Black Portraitures, the “browser-based” exhibition examines self-representations of blackness online and their continuing evolution.
-“So much is coming out of online black culture simply because black people are able to talk to each other,” Aria Dean, who curated the interactive exhibition, tells i-D. “Historically speaking, black people gathering in public spaces — and privates spaces as well — has been criminalised over time.
-The internet has made it possible for black people to kind of ‘hang out on the block’ without it being an issue.”
+“So much is coming out of online black culture simply because black people are able to talk to each other,” Aria Dean, who curated the interactive exhibition, tells i-D. “Historically speaking, black people gathering in public spaces — and privates spaces as well — has been criminalized.
+To a degree, the internet has made it possible for black people to kind of ‘hang out on the block’ without it being an issue.”

-Featuring work from artists like Juliana Huxtable, Sondra Perry, and N-Prolenta, New Black Portraitures showcases fully realised black identities and half-formed ones too.
+Featuring work from artists like Juliana Huxtable, Sondra Perry, and N-Prolenta, New Black Portraitures showcases fully realized black identities and half-formed ones too.
 This approach highlights how technology and digital spaces can be both comforting and confusing for blacks.
-Rindon Johnson explores how software can fail black people in his VR piece Away with You.
-He tries to make a character in NBA 2k16 that resembles him, using the game’s facial recognition.
-The end result is a basketball player with discoloured lips, a misshapen jaw, and ears two different shades of brown.
-“Biometrics are still so rooted in white supremacy,” Aria argues, “that it can't visually image a black person fully.”
+Rindon Johnson explores how software can fail black people in their VR piece Away with You.
+They try to make a character in NBA 2k16 that resembles them, using the game’s facial recognition.
+The end result is a basketball player with discolored lips, a misshapen jaw, and ears two different shades of brown.
+“Biometrics are still so rooted in white supremacy,” Aria argues, “that the technology can't image a black person fully.”

-Artist Manuel Arturo Abreu found a way to push the boundaries of portraiture into audio.
+And manuel Arturo Abreu pushed the boundaries of portraiture by using sound to illustrate faces.
 “They made ‘sound portraits’ of their friends,” Aria explained to me of the high-concept project.
-“So, they took an image of the person and fed it into a bitmapping program that then had a sound output.”
-For example, Manuel’s friend, Hamishi, facial features produced high-pitched synths that sound like a faulty harmonica.
-The facial features of Manuel’s other friend, Rafia, created low, ominous rumblings.
+“So, they took an image of the person and fed it into a bitmapping program that randomly generated up to 12 sounds for each photo, which manuel then used to compose the portraits, gently mixing them to make them listenable and have a sound output.”
+For example, manuel’s friend, Hamishi, facial features produced high-pitched synths that sound like a faulty harmonica.
+While Rafia’s created low, ominous rumblings.

 Aria predicts that online black art will continue to move into exciting new spaces.
 Like, artists focusing on the day-to-day concerns of life and moving their work from apps like Instagram and Tumblr to Venmo and Paypal.
 For example, artist Rafia Santana has an ongoing piece entitled #PayBlackTime.
-Rafia will continually post Venmo requests online and use the money she receives to distribute meals to people of colour in need.
+Rafia will continually post links to a Paypal account online and use the money she receives to distribute meals to people of color in need.
 And Winslow Laroche ran a list of black artists that white people could donate to as reparation.
-“These things are very performative on their own, but it’s this very real thing of how to move money around,” Aria explains.
-“Figuring how to throw the weight of an institution behind the idea of reparations and creating the idea of actual channels for money to be funnelled back towards black people.”
+“These things are very performative on one level, but they are also workshopping how to move money around,” Aria explains.
+“Figuring how to throw the weight of an institution behind the idea of reparations and creating the idea of actual channels for money to be funneled back towards black people.”
 And perhaps this is the most stirring thing online black portraiture will deliver: Not just providing images of our lives, but also changing them.